-Digital camera: The camera displays only the visual image captured by the digital camera.
+• Digital camera: The camera displays a digital camera image.

-To display a good fusion image (Thermal MSX mode), the camera must make adjustments to compensate for the small difference in position between the digital camera lens and the infrared lens.
+To display a good fusion image (Thermal MSX, Picture-in-picture, and Thermal blending modes), the camera must make adjustments to compensate for the small difference in position between the digital camera lens and the infrared lens.
 To adjust the image accurately, the camera requires the alignment distance (i.e., the distance to the object).

-- 1. Tap the camera screen.
-This displays the main menu toolbar. - 2.
-Select Image mode .
-This displays a submenu toolbar. - 3.
-On the submenu toolbar, select one of the following: - Thermal MSX = - Thermal . - Digital camera . - 4.
-If you have selected the Thermal MSX mode, also set the distance to the object by doing the following: - On the submenu toolbar, select Alignment distance .
+- 1. Push the center of the navigation pad.
+This displays a toolbar. - 2.
+On the toolbar, select Image mode .
+This displays a toolbar. - 3.
+On the toolbar, select one of the following: - Thermal MSX 🛄 - Thermal - Picture-in-picture - Thermal blending .
+This displays a dialog box where you can select the mixing level. - Digital camera 🗖 - 4.
+If you have selected the Thermal MSX, Picture-in-picture, or Thermal blending mode, also set the distance to the object by doing the following: - On the Image mode toolbar, select Alignment distance.
 This displays a dialog box. - In the dialog box, select the distance to the object.

-7.11 Changing the temperature scale mode
+8.14 Changing the temperature scale mode

-The camera can operate in two different temperature scale modes:
+The camera can, depending on the camera model, operate in different temperature scale modes:

-- Auto mode: In this mode, the camera is continuously auto-adjusted for the best image brightness and contrast. - Lock mode: In this mode, the camera locks the temperature span and the temperature level.
+- Auto mode: In this mode, the camera is continuously auto-adjusted for the best image brightness and contrast. - Manual mode: This mode allows manual adjustments of the temperature span and the temperature level.

-7.11.2 When to use Lock mode
+8.14.2 When to use Manual mode